Krocketeer/HCDE438-Cheatsheets/git.md

 - Finally, the new branch is created on github.com

+### Others

+Things I have constantly had to Google so might as well include them here:

+- `git reset HEAD --hard`: undo any local changes made to tracked files (reverting back to last commit)
+- `rm -rf [folder name]`: recursively delete folder and its contents
+- `rm [file name]`: delete file
+- `git rm --cached [file name]`: remove file from git repo while leaving it in local system; follow by doing a commit and push
+- `git remote set-url origin git:[remote url link]`: changing the git origin branch when cloning a repo

 ### Notes:

 The `.gitignore` file lets you add specific files and folders that you don't